OpenMS/pyopenms-docs/docs/source/theoreticalspectrumgenerator.rst

 .. image:: img/peptide_y_ions.png

-We can see all eight y ion peaks that are produced in the TheoreticalSpectrumGenerator and when we hover over one of the peaks (546 mz in this example) there is an annotation in the bottom left corner that indicates charge state and ion name (``y5+`` for every peak).
+We can see all eight y ion peaks that are produced in the :py:class:`~.TheoreticalSpectrumGenerator` and when we hover over one of the peaks (546 mz in this example) there is an annotation in the bottom left corner that indicates charge state and ion name (``y5+`` for every peak).
 The larger spectrum with 146 peaks can also be interactively investigated with TOPPView (the second